freenas/freenas-docs/userguide/system.rst

 Click |ui-options| on an entry to see these configuration buttons:

 * **Delete:** used to delete the highlighted entry, which also removes that entry from the boot menu.
-Since an activated entry cannot be deleted, this button will not appear for the active boot environment.
+Since an activated entry cannot be deleted, this button does not appear for the active boot environment.
 To delete an entry that is currently activated, first activate another entry, which will clear the *On reboot* field of the currently activated entry.
-Note that this button will not appear for the *default* boot environment as this entry is needed in order to return the system to the original installation state.
+Note that this button does not appear for the *default* boot environment as this entry is needed to return the system to the original installation state.

 * **Clone:** used to create a copy of the highlighted boot